 2010 - Gérard Houllier was appointed Manager of Aston Villa, taking over a fortnight later.
 He led them to just twelve victories in 34 games in charge, before having to step down in April 2011 after falling ill.

-2015 – Roberto Firmino won his first cap as a reds player in Brazil’s 4-1 friendly defeat of the USA in Boston, alongside future red Fabinho, while Raheem Sterling played for England for the first time since moving to Manchester City as Roy Hodgson’s England beat Switzerland 2-0 in a Euro 2016 qualifier at Wembley, with Nathaniel Clyne, James Milner, future red Alex Oxlade-Chamberlain and ex-red Jonjo Shelvey also featuring.
+2015 – Roberto Firmino won his first cap as a reds player in Brazil’s 4-1 friendly defeat of the USA in Boston, alongside future red Fabinho, while Raheem Sterling played for England for the first time since moving to Manchester City as Roy Hodgson’s England beat Switzerland 2-0 in a Euro 2016 qualifier at Wembley, with Nathaniel Clyne, James Milner, future reds Alex Oxlade-Chamberlain and Xherdan Shaqiri, and ex-red Jonjo Shelvey also featuring.
 Martin Škrtel and ex-red Javier Mascherano also played for their countries that day.

 2013 – Ex-reds keeper Charles Itandje won his first cap for Cameroon wile on loan from PAOK with Turkish side Konyaspor, as they beat Libya 1-0 in a World Cup qualifier in Yaoundé.

 2012 - Charlie Adam represented Scotland for the first time since moving to Stoke City, in their goalless home World Cup qualifying draw with Serbia.
 Daniel Agger captained his country as Denmark drew a blank with the Czech Republic in Copenhagen in another qualifier that same day.
 Meanwhile, Victor Moses won his first cap as a Chelsea player in Nigeria’s 2-1 defeat of Liberia in an African Cup of Nations qualifier in Monrovia.

 2009 - Nikola Sarić won his first cap at any level as a reds player, his first for Denmark Under-19’s as they beat Sweden 3-0 in Eksjö.
 On the same day, future red Daniel Sturridge struck his first goal for England Under-21’s as they drew 1-1 with Greece in a European Championships qualifier in Tripoli.